 What are the terms for the £100k investment?

 The £100k investment is an uncapped SAFE (‘simple agreement for future equity’) with a 20% discount on the next round.
-We will share a draft version of the SAFE with you during the interview process.
+Should you be down selected to the top 20, we will share a draft version of the SAFE with you.

 Is the programme investment competitive?